tsosi-org/tsosi-app/backend/tsosi/data/README.md

 All our partners provide data in the form of .xlsx spreadsheets except for SciPost where we use a dedicated API with private credentials, see `get_scipost_raw_data` in [get_data.py](./preparation/scipost/get_data.py).

-All the data files at different stage are stored on the UGA cloud, with private access.
+All the data files at different stages are stored on the UGA cloud, with private access.

 ## Infra-dependent processing